-..although the dates kept a changin' - we WILL have a show of new work by Sarah Pike...barring bikes mishaps...
+..although the dates kept a changin' - we WILL have a show of new work by Sarah Pike...barring bikes and other mishaps...

 There is something extremely engaging about immersing hands in clay and all its processes, its tactile nature, its rainy scent, its infinite possibilities.